ignasiat/ignasiat/README.md

 <h1 align="center">Hi 👋, I'm Ignasi Amargós </h1>
 <h3 align="center">I'm a FullStack Developer based on JavaScript and TypeScript</h3>

-Here are some ideas to get you started:

 - 🔭 I’m currently working on a micro-frontend project at Bemobile
 - 🌱 I’m currently learning more React
 - 💬 Ask me about React, Redux and Typescript
-- 📫 How to reach me: https://www.linkedin.com/in/iamargos-javascript-developer/
 - ⚡ Fun fact: Passionate about Barcelona, the city which I was born in.